-A person with persecutory delusions is unable to recognize reality.
+A person with persecutory delusions inaccurately interprets reality.
 They strongly believe people or groups, like the government, intend to harm them.
-These beliefs are often unrealistic or bizarre.
+These beliefs can be unrealistic or bizarre or, more frequently, non-bizarre.

 Persecutory delusions frequently appear in mental health disorders, like schizophrenia or schizoaffective disorder.